ZhongqunZHANG/awesome-6d-object/README.md

 A curated list of related resources for 3d objects reconstruction used learning-based method (especially from single-view), also including 6d object pose estimation, and hand-object reconstruction.
 Since the reconstruction of the human body is similar to that of objects (hands), I also collect some papers about human body.

 Due to my personal interests, geometry-based work (SFM-based or SLAM-based work) are not collected here.
-Those papers can be found [here](https://github.com/openMVG/awesome_3DReconstruction_list).
-Datasets summary of object pose estimation can be found [here](https://github.com/YoungXIAO13/ObjectPoseEstimationSummary)

 Another related paper list is about the hand pose estimation, which can be found [here](https://github.com/xinghaochen/awesome-hand-pose-estimation).
+Datasets summary of object pose estimation can be found [here](https://github.com/YoungXIAO13/ObjectPoseEstimationSummary)

 ## Contents
  <!-- - [Evaluation](#evaluation) -->